Samos to Kusadasi

 - P.S.
-Be careful of any national holidays, as ferries may be on a limited schedule then.
+Be careful of national holidays, as ferries may be on a limited schedule then.

 - Make sure you have good maps if you set to explore on bikes, mopeds, or foot.

-- Make reservations at hostels/pensions as they will be full in the summer, and they will pick you up at the port.
+- Make reservations at hostels/pensions as they will be complete in the summer, and they will pick you up at the port.

 - At the ports, you will be greeted by people offering accommodation.
-Make sure you look carefully at what they are offering you and where it is located; otherwise, you might end up middle of nowhere!
+Make sure you look carefully at what they offer you and where it is located; otherwise, you might end up in the middle of nowhere!

 - Schedules from each Island will vary depending on how busy they are, so expect waits on less touristy islands.

-- The Cycladic Island group is the most visited; once you reach a Cycladic island, travel between the other islands is easy.
+- The Cycladic Island group is the most visited; traveling between the other islands is easy once you reach a Cycladic island.

 - All islands have good connections to Athens.